MadsHornbeck/react-form/docs/API.md

   - valid - true if error is falsy
   - validating - true if the input is currently doing async validation
   - invalid - opposite of valid
-  - actualValue - the value as it's stored, different from the value property only when format is being used.
+  - actualValue - the value as it's stored, different from the value property only when format is being used and `meta.active` is false.
   - setError - allows for the setting of the input error
   - setTouched - allows for the setting the input as touched
   - setValue - allows for the setting of the input value